tai1nguyen/order-java/pull-request-template.md

 # Description
+* Issue #XXXX

+[Enter description here...]

 # Did you remember to...
+- [ ] Add an informative pull request title?
+- [ ] Format all new code using the formatter file?
-- [ ] add tests for all new code introduced?
+- [ ] Add tests for all new code introduced?
-- [ ] add an informative pull request title?
-- [ ] link to a corresponding issue?
+- [ ] Link to a corresponding issue?